 - Manage the risks of a professional counseling practice, to ensure client safety and to remain compliant with all laws, regulations, moral and ethical guidelines.

 - Integrate the principles and practices of marriage and family therapy throughout the professional practice of counseling and mental health.

 - Become a licensed Marriage and Family Therapist or Professional Clinical Counselor.

-Students learn through lecture, discussion, and research, then put their new knowledge to work in their internship, all guided by their professors.
+Students learn through lecture, discussion, and research, and apply new knowledge in their internship, all guided by their professors.
 This program also has a unique multicultural focus with an emphasis on culture, social justice and families.
 Instructors equip students to serve individuals from different backgrounds with widely different needs.
-Learning objectives that cut across the entire curriculum include
+Learning objectives that cut across the entire curriculum include:

-- Supporting the mission of Palo Alto University by reducing suffering and improving lives through education and research anchored in psychology, clinical training and practice in a diversity of cultures, and service to communities around the world.
+- The mission of Palo Alto University to reduce suffering and improve lives through education and research anchored in psychology, clinical training and practice in a diversity of cultures, and service to communities around the world.

-- Helping students develop the personal qualities that are intimately related to effective practice including integrity, sensitivity, flexibility, insight, compassion, and personal presence.
+- The development of personal qualities that are intimately related to effective practice including integrity, sensitivity, flexibility, insight, compassion, and personal presence.

-- Integration with the principles and practices of marriage and family therapy.
+- An understanding of the principles and practices of marriage and family therapy.

-- The principles of mental health recovery-oriented care and methods of service delivery in recovery-oriented practice environments.
+- The recognition of principles of mental health recovery-oriented care and methods of service delivery in recovery-oriented practice environments.

 - An understanding of various cultures, the social and psychological implications of socioeconomic position, and an understanding of how poverty and social stress impact an individual’s mental health and recovery.